How to Copy Chrome User Profile to Another Profile

 Importing the backup into a new profile

-To import the backup of your Chrome profile into a new profile, follow these steps:
+To move your Chrome profile backup to a new profile, follow these steps:

-1. Ensure that Google Chrome is installed on the destination computer or user account.
+1. Make sure Google Chrome is on the new computer or user account.

-3. Navigate to the Chrome User Profile folder on the destination computer or user account, as described in the previous section.
+3. Find the Chrome User Profile folder on the new computer or user account, like before.

-4. If there is an existing Default folder in the destination Chrome User Profile folder, rename it to Default.old to create a backup.
+4. If there’s a Default folder there already, rename it to Default.old for a backup.

-5. Copy the Default folder you backed up earlier to the destination Chrome User Profile folder.Copy Chrome profile to another computer
+5. Move the Default folder you backed up into the new Chrome User Profile folder.Copy Chrome profile to another computer

-Your browsing data, extensions, and settings should now be available in the new profile.
+Your web data, extensions, and settings should now be in the new profile.

 Linked issue: Chrome Keeps Freezing on Windows 11, What to do?